microsoft/Codex-CLI/README.md

 With the advent of Large Language Models (LLMs), particularly those that have been trained on code, it's possible to interact with a CLI using Natural Language (NL).
 In effect, these models understand natural language _and_ code well enough that they can translate from one to another.

 This project aims to offer a cross-shell NL->Code experience to allow users to interact with their favorite CLI using NL.
-The user enters a command, like "what's my IP address", hits Ctrl + G and gets a suggestion for a command idiomatic to the shell they're using.
+The user enters a command, like "what's my IP address", hits `Ctrl + G` and gets a suggestion for a command idiomatic to the shell they're using.
 The project uses the GPT-3 Codex model off-the-shelf, meaning the model has not been explicitly trained for the task.
 Instead we rely on a discipline called prompt engineering (see [section](#prompt-engineering-and-context-files) below) to coax the right commands from Codex.

 **Note: The model can still make mistakes!
 Don't run a command if you don't understand it.
-If you're not sure what a command does, hit 'Ctrl + C' to cancel it**.
+If you're not sure what a command does, hit `Ctrl + C` to cancel it**.

 This project took technical inspiration from the [zsh_codex](https://github.com/tom-doerr/zsh_codex) project, extending its functionality to span multiple shells and to customize the prompts passed to the model (see prompt engineering section below).